-Termed as endangered by the ICUN, reports show that there are less than 100 Irrawaddy dolphins left in the world.
+Termed as endangered by the ICUN, reports show less than 100 Irrawaddy dolphins left in the world.

 10. Atlantic Bluefin Tuna

-Records show that there has been a 72% decline in the bluefin tuna numbers in the eastern side of the Atlantic and an 82% decline in the west.
+Records show that there has been a 72% decline in the bluefin tuna numbers on the eastern side of the Atlantic and an 82% decline on the west.